 Bristol's outstanding learning environment and research-led education attract the brightest students from across the world.
 More than 25,000 undergraduate and postgraduate students currently study in this vibrant academic community, alongside inspirational lecturers who are experts in their fields.

-We aim to equip our students with the knowledge and skills to succeed in their chosen career in a competitive global market.
-With a comprehensive choice of subjects, our students engage with intellectually challenging courses and programmes that encourage independence of mind.
-Bristol degrees are shaped by the latest thinking, informed by our cutting-edge research and our strong connections with employers.
+The University of Bristol aims to equip students with the knowledge and skills to succeed in their chosen career in a competitive global market.
+With a comprehensive choice of subjects, Bristol students engage with intellectually challenging courses that encourage independence of mind.
+The University's degrees are informed by its cutting-edge research and its strong connections with employers.

 The University of Bristol is at the forefront of global research.
 A member of the Russell Group of UK research-intensive universities, Bristol is a top five UK institution for research intensity (joint fifth in THE analysis of REF 2014).